Office Furniture Market Size and Share

 Corporate headquarters delivered 45% of 2024 sales and will remain the largest consumer segment.
 Multinational tenants continue to consolidate satellite spaces yet refine flagship hubs into multi-modal experiential centers that justify business travel and foster culture.
 In parallel, hospitality and retail back-of-house environments are slated for a 6.7% CAGR through 2030 as hotels retrofit administrative areas with ergonomic task stations and collaborative lounges.

 Healthcare settings offer lucrative niches: clinics require easily sanitized, adjustable desks for tele-health consultations, and administrative zones demand sit-stand configurations compatible with electronic medical record systems.
 Education is evolving too, with universities embracing blended learning layouts that blur classroom and office typologies.
-Each vertical adds complexity to design requirements but also insulates the office furniture market from cyclical shocks concentrated in one sector.
+Each vertical adds complexity to design requirements but also insulates the market from cyclical shocks concentrated in one sector.

 End User